x2nick/x2nick/README.md

 - 👋 Hi, I’m @x2nick
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, Java
 - 🌱 I’m currently learning Python, Java
 <!---
 x2nick/x2nick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.